Laminate Flooring Costs Explained [2024]

 To finish off your flooring, you should consider the different types of edging and their costs.

-Type of edging Cost per square metre Application
+Type of Edging Cost per m² Application

-Micro-bevelled £17 to £38 Not as angled as the bevel-style.
+Micro-bevelled £17 – £38 Not as angled as the bevel-style.

-Square £14 to £21 Straight edge planks cut to a 45-degree angle.
+Square £14 – £21 Straight edge planks cut to a 45-degree angle.

 AC Rating

-AC Rating is a measurement used for laminate flooring which determines the right application, with some types of laminate being able to handle more foot traffic than others.
-To establish the rating, all laminate flooring is tested for durability, abrasion, stains.
+To establish the rating, all laminate flooring is tested for durability, abrasion, and staining.
 To achieve the measurement, the flooring must pass all tests, but if they do not, the product will be disqualified from sale.

 Here is a breakdown of the different AC Ratings, along with the various applications and costs per square metre: